weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

   labs::LanguageBasics::LanguageBasics> :type gcdCurried 10
   gcdCurried 10 : Integer -> Integer
   ```
-  It takes an integer and returns an integer.
-When `gcdCurried 10`
+  `gcdCurried 10` takes an integer and returns an integer.
+When it
   is applied to an integer it computes the gcd of 10 and that
   integer.
-Other examples:
+Other examples to illustrate partial application:
   * Incrementing is addition partially applied to 1.
 Notionally:
     `inc x = (add 1) x`
   * The reciprocal is division partially applied to 1.
 Notionally: